7 day / 6 night tour with stays in Mt Somers, Geraldine, Mt Cook, Ranfurly and Lawrence.

 Day 5: Aoraki/Mt Cook - Station Peak Homestead, Hakataramea - Duntroon - Danseys Pass - Ranfurly

 We drive to Omarama then turn eastwards through the Waitaki Valley to Kurow and on to Hakataramea to lunch with and to hear the stories of the Pavletich family who have farmed at Station Peak since 1917.

 The gravel road up Danseys Pass was the route traditionally used by stockmen and also miners as a short cut to Central Otago's goldfields.
 We stop for refreshments at Danseys Pass Coach Inn and drive into Naseby, both were goldrush hubs, before reaching Hawkdun Lodge, Ranfurly where we dine in this evening.

 Day 6: Ranfurly - Macraes Flat - Hyde - Middlemarch - Lawrence

 We visit Ranfurly's Art Deco buildings and then view the vast opencast gold mine at Macraes Flat, an astonishing sight.
 We lunch nearby at Stanley’s Hotel built in 1882.
 The scenery is classic Central Otago along the Moonlight Road and through the golden tussocks of the Rock and Pillar range to Middlemarch.

 We take a back road to Lake Waipouri and on to Lawrence where we stay the night and dine in town.
-The locals have got together to restore their pretty town which was the gateway to the goldfields.
+The locals have got together to restore their town which was the gateway to the goldfields.